Facebook-f Instagram Linkedin

 This field is for validation purposes and should be left unchanged.

-It is recommended that vets entering this program have completed significant introductory and/or prior personal study in emergency medicine and critical care and to be currently working in clinical veterinary practice.
+It’s recommended that vets entering this program have completed significant introductory and/or prior personal study in emergency medicine and critical care and to be currently working in clinical veterinary practice.
+If you don’t meet the above program prerequisites, our Accelerated Emergency Program may be a suitable career pathway for you.

-Please see the Australian and New Zealand College of Veterinary Scientists website directly for their eligibility requirements
+If you want to sit your ANZCVS Membership exam, please see the Australian and New Zealand College of Veterinary Scientists website directly for their eligibility requirements.

 Module 1: The initial approach to the emergency patient